The 2025 New Horizons in Conservation Convening

 7. Strengthening Conservation

-Dr. Maimie Parker.
+Dr. Mamie Parker.
 Former Head of Fisheries.
 U.S. Fish and Wildlife Service

-Amy Paterson.
+Amy Blaymore Paterson.
 Executive Director.
 Connecticut Land Conservation Council

 8. Environmental Policy and Advocacy

-Mark Magana.
+Mark Maga.
 Founding President and CEO.
 Green Latinos

 Vanessa Garcia Polanco.
 Government Relations Director.
 National Young Farmers Coalition